subhiarjaria18/Text-Classification/README.md

-# Text-Classification
-Use of HuggingFace and Streamlit

-# Text Sentiment Classifier with Hugging Face and Streamlit
+# Sentiment Analysis with DistilBERT Transformer 🤖📝

-This project demonstrates a simple web application for text sentiment classification using Hugging Face's DistilBERT model and Streamlit.
-The application allows users to input text, which is then classified into either positive or negative sentiment.
+Welcome to the sentiment analysis project powered by Hugging Face's DistilBERT model!
+This project demonstrates how to perform sentiment analysis on text using a pre-trained DistilBERT model for sequence classification.

-## Features
+## 🌟 Key Features

-- **Text Sentiment Classification:** Uses the pre-trained DistilBERT model from Hugging Face for sentiment analysis.
+- **DistilBERT Transformer Model:** Utilizes the DistilBERT model from Hugging Face's Transformers library for efficient text classification.
-- **Web Application:** Built with Streamlit for a user-friendly web interface.
+- **DistilBERTTokenizer:** Tokenizes text input to prepare it for model inference.
+- **DistilBertForSequenceClassification:** Fine-tuned model for sentiment analysis, predicting sentiment labels for input text.
+- **Streamlit Web App:** Integrates the sentiment analysis model into a user-friendly web interface using Streamlit.
 -  **Binary Classification:** Predicts sentiment as either positive (1) or negative (0) based on input text.

+This tool provides users with a quick and accurate way to analyze the sentiment of text inputs, making it suitable for various applications, including customer feedback analysis and social media sentiment monitoring.

+## 🔗 Check Out the App

+Explore the sentiment analysis app here: [Sentiment Analysis with DistilBERT Web App](https://stock-forecast-app-twu5hak22gtlievyyoypof.streamlit.app/)

+## 🛠️ Technologies Used

+1. **Hugging Face Transformers:** For accessing the DistilBERT model and tokenizer.
+2. **Streamlit:** To create an interactive web interface for the sentiment analysis.
+3. **Python Libraries:** Transformers, Streamlit, Pandas, NumPy (used for data manipulation and application development).

 ## Getting Started